jhvanderschee/jekyllcodex/features.md

 ### Setup

-To support blogging you need a '_posts' directory in the root of your project.
+Go to your 'Collections' in CloudCannon and see if you already have support for posts.
+If not, create a '_posts' directory in the root of your project and look again.

 ## Extra features